 Our student support service staff are here to help and support you through what is a difficult time for many.
 If you have felt unable to talk to family and friends please get in touch with SAMS UHI student support services

 Counselling is available to UHI students through SAMS UHI.
 The new SAMS counselling service offers students sessions via telephone or online counselling.
 They aim to be as flexible with appointment times to fit in with requirements whenever possible.
 Once a student is referred, they will respond to any query within 24 hours and aim to offer an appointment within 3-5 days.
 Please contact Polly Crooks for more information.
 For postgraduate research students, please contact SAMS Graduate School in the first instance at email@example.com.

-All of our students now have access to Big White Wall, a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.
+All of our students and staff have access to Togetherall (formally Big White Wall) which is a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.

-Professionally trained wall guides monitor the community to ensure the safety and anonymity of all members.
-In addition to Big White Wall’s online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.
+Professionally trained Guides monitor the community to ensure the safety and anonymity of all members.
+In addition to the online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.